Modern Options Beyond Traditional ACA Plans

 - MEWAs can be established by associations or organizations representing multiple employers or by unrelated employers with a commonality of interest.

-- These plans enable small businesses and independent employers to pool their resources to access affordable coverage similar to that available to larger employers.
+- These plans let small businesses and independent employers join together, pool resources, and access affordable coverage like large employers enjoy.

 In Conclusion: